sabneet-bains/sabneet-bains/README.md

 ———————————

-⚡ I excel in continuous learning, foster collaboration within diverse teams,
+⚡ I excel at continuous learning, fostering collaboration within diverse teams,
-    and contribute to advancing knowledge and society.
+    and contributing to the advancement of knowledge and society.

-⚡ Let's connect to explore potential opportunities or collaborations that drive technological progress!
+⚡ Let’s connect to explore potential opportunities and collaborations that drive technological progress!

 ```